ericoporto/ags-manual-wiki/EditorView.md

 ![](https://user-images.githubusercontent.com/22618469/56129422-4b95b380-5f82-11e9-9abc-bf84c391049f.png)

 You can have 4 or 8 Loops for different directions for walking views.
 This means your character can either walk left, right, up and down with 4 Loops or you add 4 additional directional walkcycles for diagonal movement.
 Usually 4 directions are more than enough to animate but noone is stopping you from going all the way.
+You set the 4/8 directions walking animation per character in the [Character Editor](EditorCharacter).
 Animation flipping is also possible but for that see the [Right Click Context Menu](EditorView#right-click-context-menu) entry.

 It is good practise to use a new loop for every character and also for special character animations.